Indian Institution of Industrial Engineering: Scheme, subjects and recognition of the examination

 The Examinations consist of three parts of written papers viz. the Preliminary, the Section A and the Section B. In addition, a project work has to be undertaken and Report submitted for acceptance.
 A student can appear for Section A papers only after completely passing the preliminary (or exempted from the preliminary).
 For appearance in a section, a student must have passed the previous section fully.

 The Student will have to carry out an approved project in an organisation under a project guide.
 A Project Report has to be submitted to the Board of Examinations after the completion of the Project, for its acceptance.

 The student is considered to have completed the Graduateship Examination only after his/her Project Report has been accepted by the Board of Examinations.
 Graduateship examination of Indian Institution of Industrial Engineering is recognised by Association of Indian Universities, Ministry of education & Social Welfare India at par with Bachelor's degree in Industrial Engineering of an Indian university.
-Indian Institution of Industrial Engineering is also a member of Engineering Council of India.
+Indian Institution of Industrial Engineering.